BSc (Hons) in Investigative Criminology and Criminal Psychology

 - Operating in critical contexts, both in the preliminary phase and the occurrence of a real threat or emergency.

-The graduate in Applied Criminology and Criminal Psychology will have the knowledges and competences to operate in the following fields:
+The graduate in Investigative Criminology and Criminal Psychology will have the knowledges and competences to operate in the following fields:

 The European Forensic Institute is based at the state-of-the-art Malta Life Sciences Park